tcamise-gpsw/test_publish_kmp/README.md

 It instructs us to use the [gradle-maven-publish-plugin](https://github.com/vanniktech/gradle-maven-publish-plugin?tab=readme-ov-file) which is additional functionality on top of the default [maven-publish](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin.

-We're first trying to publish locally via `gradle publishToMavenLocal` but its failing due to some signing stuff:
+We're first trying to publish locally via `gradle :capitalizeLib:publishToMavenLocal` but its failing due to some signing stuff:

 ```text
 1: Task failed with an exception.